27 Sales CV Examples That Secured Jobs in 2026

 Proper formatting ensures your CV is readable, logical, and complete.
 If you neglect the formatting, you risk potential employers not taking your application seriously (or not even seeing your CV).
 When it comes to formatting, remember the following:

-The preferences of hiring managers tend to change over time, but for 2025, it’s clear that three CV formats are the most popular:
+Hiring managers’ preferences tend to change over time, but for 2026, it’s clear that three resume formats are the most popular:

 While all three types are popular, hiring managers prefer the reverse-chronological format.
 It’s easy to read, highlights career progression, and appears transparent regarding your work experience.